 Fun Fact: The billboards that advertise the legendary Big Texan 72 Ounce Steak Challenge in Amarillo start popping up along I-40 as far away from the Texas panhandle as the Memphis Mississippi River bridge in Tennessee.
 It's a "food challenge" as famous as any other, but most travelers don't realize how many of these challenges they pass up as they make their way through Oklahoma.

-I don't know who first came up with the idea to start a food-eating challenge, but it was likely back in the day when making headlines was cheaper than advertising a product.
+I don't know who first came up with the idea to start a food-eating challenge, but it was likely back in the day when making headlines was easier and cheaper than paying for advertising.

 For example...
 Nathan's Famous Hot Dog Eating Contest is probably the most famous food challenge in the world.
-Not only is it broadcast all over life, but the contestants are also international too.
+Not only is it broadcast worldwide, but the contestants are also international too.
 It has taken place on July 4th at its original Coney Island location every year since 1972 when it first made headlines across the country.

 Americans were overwhelmed with pride and amazement watching others stuff their faces with the tasty weiners for what was once nothing more than bragging rights.
 It was an instant success probably due to it being a great distraction from the political unrest of the time, and it didn't hurt that it had one of the most patriotic origin stories life could write.

-For nearly forty years, that was the story that grew Nathan's into an international weiner conglomerate until the original contest organizer and promoter admitted he made it up in the 70s as a publicity stunt to sell hot dogs.
-Still, the contest lives on having spurred on thousands across this land, including many heavy-hitters here in the Sooner State.
+For nearly forty years, that was the story that grew Nathan's into an international wiener conglomerate until the original contest organizer and promoter admitted he made it up in the 70s as a publicity stunt to sell hot dogs.
+Still, the contest lives on having spurred on thousands across this land, including many heavy hitters here in the Sooner State.

 Oklahoma's Most Legendary Food Challenges